-In Matthew 15:14, Jesus had explained that what comes out of the heart defiles a man, but eating with unwashed hands does not defile a man.
-Jesus also told the Pharisees that they were teaching the precepts of men as if they were teachings of God.
+In Matthew 15:18, Jesus had explained that what comes out of the heart defiles a man, but eating with unwashed hands does not defile a man.
+Jesus also told the Pharisees that they were teaching the precepts of men as if they were the teachings of God.
 Their traditions invalidated the word of God.
-The learners then told Jesus that the learners were offended by the teaching of Jesus.
+The learners then told Jesus that the Pharisees were offended by the teaching of Jesus.
 He explained that every tree which has not been planted by His Father would be uprooted.
-Therefore, Jesus commanded His learners to leave the Pharisees alone, because the Pharisees were blind $(\tau \nu \phi \lambda o i)$ and act as guides of the blind $(\tau \nu \phi \lambda o i)$.
-If they may lead $(\dot{\delta} \delta \eta \gamma \tilde{\eta}$ --present active subjunctive, third singular-present general condition), both will fall into a pit.
+Therefore, Jesus commanded His learners to leave the Pharisees alone, because the Pharisees were blind and acted as guides of the blind.
+If they may lead, both will fall into a pit.
 Psychologically, Jesus taught His learners to understand many religious leaders will be scandalized by the word of God and the acts of Jesus.
 They may count upon God to uproot such leaders.
 Until then, the learners must know that many religious leaders are the blind leading the blind and both will fall into a pit.